ldaniels528/trifecta/README.md

 <a href="#trifecta-ui">
 ### Trifecta UI

-Trifecta offers a web-based interface (and supporting REST service layer), which offers many of the powerful features found in the CLI client application.
+Trifecta offers a single-page web application (via Angular.js) with a REST service layer and web-socket support, which offers many of the powerful features found in the CLI client application.
 To start the embedded web server, issue the following from the command line:

     $ java -jar trifecta.jar --http-start